Mehan1ch/website-generator/Application/Proxy/README.md

 # Kubernetes Proxy

-A small proxy app to use the Kubernetes JS client library to expose Kubernetes API resources over HTTP to the backend.
+A small proxy app built using Fastify to use the Kubernetes JS client library to expose Kubernetes API resources over a REST API to the backend.

 ---

-## Running in development
+## Running the proxy in development

 - Prerequisites:
   - Docker and Docker Compose installed
   - A running Kubernetes cluster accessible from your machine, with a Traefik ingress controller set up
   - Backend service running (see the backend README for instructions)

 - Steps:
     1. Setup your Kubernetes configuration at .kube/config or with other methods.